ethank2222/backup/README.md

 -   Consider using Azure Key Vault for storing sensitive credentials
 -   Ensure your webhook endpoint is secure and can handle the payload format
 -   Review repository access permissions for private repositories
+-   **Token Protection**: All tokens and credentials are automatically hidden from logs and output

 ## Troubleshooting